 Other times, they’re too simplified.
 If customers think their question doesn’t fit into option 1, 2, or 3, they may just try to zero out or yell “Representative” at the phone five times before they hang up.

 Help your customers help themselves.
 IVRs are intended to provide simple, self-service options for your customers.
 So spend time optimizing your IVR to be as specific and helpful as possible.
 And, if your customers don’t get routed to the right agent the first time, coach agents to transfer calls the right way so customers don’t get lost in a black hole between departments.

 Make your menu options clear and comprehensive.
 Personalize your IVR so customers feel known.
-Frank Sherlock of Convergys suggests getting rid of generic questions like, “How may we help you today?” and replacing them with more tailored questions, such as “Are you calling about the order you placed yesterday?”
+Frank Sherlock suggests getting rid of generic questions like, “How may we help you today?” and replacing them with more tailored questions, such as “Are you calling about the order you placed yesterday?”

 Personalizing and simplifying your IVR will make your customers more satisfied.
 And your agents will land fewer angry customers.
 It’s a win-win.

 5. Offer alternative communication channels to improve efficiency

 With texting, smartphones and Google always at their fingertips, customers have high expectations for getting answers at lightning speed.
 And studies show that customers’ expectations for quick service are only growing.

 Most customers these days prefer digital channels to communicate, including how they reach out to customer service.
 In fact, more than 50% of people are more likely to buy from a company that provides customer service via chat.